natuelabs/challenge/README.md

         cd local.natuechallenge

-- Run command on Cmder/terminal to install dependencies:
+- Run command on Cmder or Cmd to install dependencies:

         composer install